hosseinkabiruiuc/Sorptivity-Analysis-via-Computer-Vision/README.md

     set for Google Drive.
 Thus, it's tested on the Google Colab environment with internet connectivity and access to Google Drive.

+✨Instructions✨

+    Open the Jupyter Notebook:
+        Open the model_compile.ipynb notebook in Jupyter or Google Colab.

+    Run the Notebook:
+        Execute the cells sequentially, which will involve mounting the drive, loading data, training models, and visualizing results.

+✨Typical Installation Time✨

+    Local Machine: Installation of Python and dependencies should take about 15-30 minutes on a normal desktop computer, depending on your internet connection.

+    Execution Time: The time to run the notebook will heavily depend on the dataset size and your hardware, especially whether a GPU is available or not.

 [Link to dataset](https://drive.google.com/file/d/1uiP14oo8_4OTx6sBgO-uor0SxDhtsdxG/view?usp=sharing)